geops/website/content/blog/oepnv-zukunftskongress-2025/index.en.md

 Take the opportunity to take a look behind the scenes, get to know our team and find out more about our solutions in a relaxed atmosphere between **Monday, 05.05.2025, 14:00 and Wednesday, 07.05.2025, 18:00**.
 Simply drop by or make an appointment with us via this link.

-Visit our stand and our open day to find out more about how our software solutions make public transport more efficient, reliable and user-friendly!

 We look forward to inspiring discussions and exchanges with you in Freiburg!